trezor/trezor-firmware/crypto/fuzzer/README.md

 ## Using Honggfuzz Fuzzer

-Although this code is designed primarily for libFuzzer, it can also be used with [Honggfuzz](https://honggfuzz.dev).
-However, the usage details are out of scope of this document.
+Although this code is designed primarily for libFuzzer, it can also be used with [Honggfuzz](https://honggfuzz.dev) in a hybrid Honggfuzz/libFuzzer mode.
+The setup and usage details are mostly out of scope of this document, but here are some helpful pointers:

+* compile with a clang-based `hfuzz_cc` Honggfuzz compiler variant
+* set `-DFUZZ_HONGGFUZZ=1` to suppress compatibility issues